Docker security

 If a host gets compromised, all containers running on the host are potentially compromised, too, especially if the attacker gains root or elevates their privileges, such as a member of the Docker Group.

-So, your host must be locked down and secured, so container breakouts are hard to do.
+Your host must be locked down and secured, making container breakouts difficult.
 Also, remember that it’s hard to orchestrate a container breakout.
 Still, it is not hard to misconfigure a container with additional or excessive privileges that make a container breakout easy.

 Docker Container Security